sahbabos/computer-vision/README.md

 # Face morphing computer-vision

 This is simple classical application of affain matrix.
 For this project I simply use affain matrix to morph one face to another over 45 frames.

+#####I did't include all of my code in the MD file just something to explain what is what.

 ![](gif.gif)